-Mr Timothy James Mooney and his related persons have not incurred, during 2022 and up to the date of preparation of these consolidated annual accounts, in a situation of direct or indirect conflict with the interest of the Company, except as provided for in the third resolution of the meeting of the Board of Directors of the Group dated 22 July 2022, in which he abstained from intervening in the resolutions or decisions.
+Mr. Timothy James Mooney and his related persons have not incurred, during the financial year 2023 and up to the date of preparation of these consolidated annual accounts, in a situation of direct or indirect conflict with the interest of the Group.
 He is also a member of the board of directors of Aelca Desarrollos Inmobiliarios, S.L., an entity with a similar purpose to that of Vía Célere Desarrollos Inmobiliarios, S.A.U. and has a professional relationship with Värde Partners, Inc., the entity that manages the funds owned, directly or indirectly, by shareholders that together hold the majority of the share capital of the Parent Company.

-Mr Héctor Serrat Sanz and his related parties have not been involved, since 26 January 2022, the date on which he became a member of the management body, and up to the date of preparation of these consolidated annual accounts, in a situation of direct or indirect conflict with the interests of the Group, meaning that he has not had to abstain from intervening in resolutions or decisions.
+Mr Héctor Serrat Sanz and his related persons have not incurred, during the 2023 and up to the date of preparation of these consolidated annual accounts, in a situation of direct or indirect conflict with the interests of the Group, for which reason he has not had to abstain from intervening in resolutions or decisions, except as provided for in the eighth and ninth resolutions of the meeting of the Board of Directors of the Parent Company dated 24 February 2023, in the seventh resolution of the meeting of the Board of Directors of 18 September 2023 and in the first, second and third resolution of the meeting of the Board of Directors of the Company dated 03 November 2023, in which he abstained from intervening.